Veloxium/flower-day/README.md

 # flower-day
-made by noodles. from veloxium.
+made by noodles from programmer to everyone.